BVTheEpic/Multiversal-Observatory/README.md

 # What is the Multiversal Observatory?
-The Multiversal Observatory is a program allowing users to observe all 52 worlds of the post-Flashpoint DC Multiverse.
+The Multiversal Observatory is a program allowing users to observe all 52 worlds of the DC Multiverse.

 # How to use
 When you first open the program, there will be pop-up instructions on how to operate the GUI, so you won't see any here.

-# Inner workings (see Form1.cs for main code)
+# Inner workings
 The program is centered around an "Earth" class, and the properties of the 52 objects derived from it.
 These 52 objects, called "Earths", are part of an array called "multiverse".
 Users are asked to give an int value ranging from 0 to 51.